Spark Filmmakers Collaborative (SFC) envisions an open and loving society that recognizes and values the similarities and differences between us.

 We build collaborative partnerships with organizations of like mind to amplify each other, grow our communities, and expand opportunities for independent creators—always focusing our actions on:

-Stephen Rosenthal founded the video/digital film production company, Caramax Studio.
-Caramax produces documentaries, narrative films, industrials, and commercials for broadcast and the internet.
+Steve founded the video/digital film production company Caramax Studio, which produces documentaries, narrative films, industrials, and commercials for broadcast and the internet.
 Steve is a Director of Photography, Editor, Digital Colorist, and FAA licensed Remote Pilot.
 His documentary Go Gentle has been viewed more than 48,000 times on Amazon Prime.

 Steve is also a musician and was a founding member of the Amherst Saxophone Quartet.
 He’s been a board member of Chamber Music America, American Composers Forum, and panelist for the National Endowment for the Arts.

-Dorothea has been actively involved in providing access to video training and production facilities to historically underserved communities as former Media Center Manager and Program Director at Scribe Video Center and former Director of Squeaky Wheel Media Arts Center.
-The Co-Director of the Termite TV Collective and active member since 1994, Braemer has produced numerous half-hour television programs for this award-winning video collective covering a broad range of cultural, social and political themes. sBraemer’s personal media work has been broadcast nationally on PBS, and exhibited internationally at venues such as the Museum of Modern Art, the Museum of Television and Radio.
-She has been the recipient of grants and awards from the Sprague Foundation, the Bread and Roses Community Fund, the Pennsylvania Council of the Arts, the Puffin Foundation and the Samuel Fels Foundation, amongst others.
-Braemer has taught film analysis and video production in the Communications Department at Villanova University and is currently Assistant Professor at SUNY Buffalo State Communication Department and serves on the board of Locust Street Arts Center in Buffalo, NY.
+Dorothea has been actively involved in providing access to video training and production facilities to historically underserved communities as the former Media Center Manager and Program Director at Scribe Video Center and the former Director of Squeaky Wheel Film & Media Arts Center.
+Currently the Co-Director of the Termite TV Collective and active member since 1994, Braemer has produced numerous half-hour television programs for this award-winning video collective covering a broad range of cultural, social, and political themes.